padzak/shop/README.md

 4. For testing card payments use "4242 4242 4242 4242"
 5. Stripe documentation - https://stripe.com/docs/upgrades/manage-payment-methods
 6. Provide a valid `return_url` in payWithStripe.js endpoint
+7. Find a better alternative than Stripe - 3,5% fee